Kostas-F/youtube-to-rss/README.md

-This is the branch used to develop the chanell list script.
+This is the branch used to develop the channel list script.